Depression and Age-Related Macular Degeneration

 Patients with depression may have poor problem-solving skills that prevent them from compensating for vision deficits.
 This is best treated with problem-solving interventions that enable AMD patients to optimally deal with challenges related to their visual problems.
 With the right support, training and adaptive devices, people with AMD can continue to work, engage in sports and hobbies.
 Some can continue to drive.

 Dr. Cursaro and our caring staff will do everything to help you or a loved one regain independence and consequently improve emotional and mental health.

 Since AMD is characterized by vision loss and a decline in function, it is important to monitor your situation and recognize if and when depression is triggered.
 Once you feel depressed it can be difficult to recover without professional help.
 Seek professional counseling, particularly counseling that complements visual rehabilitation.

-If you think you might be depressed, we encourage you to speak with Dr. Mark Rinkov regarding your condition, its course, and what treatments you can expect.
-Dr. Mark Rinkov will be happy to provide you with adaptive devices and refer you to other professionals, such as occupational therapists, that specialize in low-vision clients.
+If you think you might be depressed, we encourage you to speak with Dr. Cursaro regarding your condition, its course, and what treatments you can expect.
+Dr. Cursaro will be happy to provide you with adaptive devices and refer you to other professionals, such as occupational therapists, that specialize in low-vision clients.
 Consider joining a support group for those with macular degeneration, available both online and in-person.
 Social support is particularly important to diminish the sense of isolation many AMD patients experiences.